Syed Nayeemuddin

 Syed Nayeemuddin (born 1944), known as Nayeem, is an Indian football coach and former player.
-He played for and was captain of the India national team and has managed Mahindra United, Brothers Union, Dhaka Mohammedan, and Bangladesh national team.
-He is the only sportsperson to win both the Arjuna Award, recognising his contribution to Indian football (received the award by the Government of India in 1997) and Dronacharya Award for football.
+He played for and captained the India national team.
+He later managed Mahindra United, Brothers Union, Dhaka Mohammedan, and Bangladesh national team.

+Nayeemuddin is the only sportsperson to win both the Arjuna Award (received the award by the Government of India in 1997) and Dronacharya Award, recognising his contribution to the sport.

 Playing career

-Nayeemuddin began his club football career in 1962 with Hyderabad City Police, which was then a renowned side in Indian club football.
-In an interview to Scroll.in, Balai Dey (one of few footballers represented both India and Pakistan in international football) said that he was most impressed by players like Chuni Goswami and Syed Nayeemuddin during his playing days with Kolkata clubs.
+Nayeemuddin began his club football career in 1962 with Hyderabad City Police (now known as "Andhra Pradesh Police"), which was then a renowned side in Indian club football.
+In an interview to Scroll.in, Balai Dey (one of the few footballers who represented both India and Pakistan in international football) said that he was most impressed by players like Chuni Goswami and Syed Nayeemuddin during his playing days with Kolkata clubs.
 In 1968, he joined Mohun Bagan and played under "diamond coach" Amal Dutta, and won the 1969 IFA Shield with a 3–1 victory against East Bengal in the final.
 Nayeemuddin later joined Mohun Bagan and was part of the team that went to newly independent Bangladesh in May 1972, where they defeated Dhaka Mohammedan in their first match, but lost to Shadhin Bangla football team later.

 He made his senior international debut for Syed Abdul Rahim managed India in 1964.
 In that year, he was part of the Indian team that finished as runners-up at the 1964 AFC Asian Cup, losing to Israel.
 He captained the India national team that won a bronze medal at the 1970 Asian Games in Bangkok, and was also a member of the team that won Pesta Sukan Cup in 1971 in Singapore.
 With India, he also appeared in 1968 Merdeka Cup under coaching of Sailen Manna, and in 1969 Merdeka Cup managed by Jarnail Singh.

 Nayeemuddin represented Bengal in Santosh Trophy in 1970–71, in which they were eliminated from semi-final after defeat to Punjab.
+As one of the best Indian defenders during his playing days, Nayeemuddin was one of country's solid defensive trio in the 1960s, along with Jarnail Singh and Arun Ghosh.